gpufit/Gpufit/docs/bindings.rst

 This sections describes the Gpufit bindings to other programming languages.
 The bindings (to Python, Matlab or Java) aim to emulate the :ref:`c-interface` as closely as possible.

-Most high level languages feature multidimensional numerical arrays.
+Most high level languages feature multidimensional numeric arrays.
 In the bindings implemented for Matlab and Python, we adopt the convention that the input data should be organized as a 2D array, with one dimension corresponding to the number of data points per fit, and the other corresponding to the number of fits.
 Internally, in memory, these arrays should always be ordered such that the data values for each fit are kept together.
 In Matlab, for example, this means storing the